brij0717/DevOps/README.md

 # DevOps
-This is for practice purpose
+This is for practice purpose for jenkins.